 Bookkeeper

-Jenny has been the Bitterroot Land Trust’s bookkeeper for over twelve years.
-She not only punches numbers, but also spends most of her time on the Bitterroot River as a flyfishing outfitter and guide.
+Jenny has been BRLT’s bookkeeper for over a decade.
+She not only punches numbers, but also spends most of her time on the Bitterroot River as a fly fishing outfitter and guide.
 Growing up in this valley, she has much respect for the landscape and recreates often on the trails and rivers.